siraben/fp-notes/Papers.md

 append, `(or p q) x = p x ++ q x`, and conjunction `AND` is encoded as cartesian product.
 A recursive descent parser is demonstrated.

-It's interesting to note the parallels between this work and later work on monads.
+It´s interesting to note the parallels between this work and later work on monads.
 A monad with a failure is encapsulated by the `MonadZero` typeclass, a monad with choice is encapsulated by `MonadPlus`.
 Applying a function to a list of nondeterministic values